pysal/spaghetti/docs/installation.rst

 ..
 Installation

-As of version 1.6.0, `spaghetti` supports Python 3.7_, 3.8_, and 3.9_.
-Please make sure that you are operating in a Python >= 3.7 environment.
+Python 3.10_ is tested for support by `spaghetti`.
+Please make sure that you are operating in a Python >= 3.10 environment.

 Installation
 ============